Information for Families about Title 1

 As a Title I school, we have the opportunity to strengthen our program to meet the needs of all of our students with the federal support of Title I funds.
-Funding is based on the number of students who have free lunch.
+Funding is based on the number of students who are eligible for free/reduced lunch.
 We are actively addressing the following parent, guardian and community involvement Title I requirements because we know a working partnership is crucial for our students to succeed.

 Understanding the School System

 - work with parents and guardians to understand and navigate the school system,

 - share information about the standards for learning determined by the state, the materials and programs we use to teach those standards, and the tests we use to show how students are progressing, and

 - inform you about your child’s academic progress throughout the year.